kjoyce77/restic-csi-driver/README.md

+# This is a fork of the below.
+I am going to try to create a 'restic' volume driver that restores a restic volume on publish and backs it up on unpublish...
+I'm not looking to add the script to the volumeAttributes every time Anyway the rest may or may not be accurate to whatever I'm doing to the repo -- The original source code is [here](https://github.com/Kamatera/shell-script-csi-driver/tree/latest).

+-----README FROM ORIGINAL REPO-----

 # Simple shell-script based CSI driver

 This is a simple [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) driver which is based on mount / unmount shell scripts defined in the volume context.